 |Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 This web page is concerned with practical details related to FNR operation.
-It is presumed that before reviewing this web page students have already studied the web pages titled:
+It is presumed that before studying this web page students have already studied the web pages titled:

 CHAIN REACTION CONTROL:

 Consider the core zone of an ideal FNR that has uniform fuel geometry throughout the core zone.
-If the neutron generation rate in the core zone is slightly greater than the neutron loss rate in the core zone the core zone temperature will rise until the neutron loss rate equals the neutron generation rate.
-Then if the liquid sodium is stationary there will be no fission heat injection and the core temperature will remain constant.
+The nuclear fuel is subject to thermal expansion.
+At some temperature To the neutron generation rate equals the neutron loss rate.
+If due to a fuel geometric change the neutron generation rate in the core zone rises slightly above the neutron loss rate in the core zone there will be fission heat generation and the core zone temperature will rise until the neutron generation rate decreases to equal the neutron loss rate.
+Then if the liquid sodium coolant is stationary there will be no fission heat injection and the core zone temperature will remain constant.

-However, if cooler sodium flows into the core zone the neutron generation rate in the core zone will rise and the neutron loss rate will fall which will cause a neutron surplus and hence local fission heat injection.
-This heat will cause sodium thermal expansion until the neutron generation rate and neutron loss rates are again equal.
+However, if liquid sodium with temperature T < To flows into the core zone the neutron generation rate in the core zone will rise which will cause a neutron surplus and hence local fission heat injection.
+This heat will cause sodium and fuel thermal expansion until the neutron generation rate and neutron loss rates are again equal.

 Thus if cooler sodium flows upwards through a FNR core the temperature of the flowing sodium will rise to keep the rate of generation of fission neutrons equal to the rate of loss of fission neutrons.